-START - Student Testing, Advisement, Registration and Transition
+START - Student Testing, Advising, Registration and Transition

-START (Student Testing, Advisement, Registration, and Transition) is the new student enrollment process at Tompkins Cortland.
+START (Student Testing, Advising, Registration, and Transition) is the new student enrollment process at Tompkins Cortland.
 All new, transfer, and reinstated students (those who are returning to Tompkins Cortland after more than one semester away) participate in the START process.
-The START process has two components, Student Testing (ST) and Advisement, Registration, and Transition (ART).
+START has two components, Student Testing (ST) and Advising, Registration, and Transition (ART).
 Students also complete our Pre-Advising Questionnaire as part of the enrollment process.

 For those students who need placement testing, we offer several flexible options to complete your tests.
 Students without any college credit in English or Math must test and can do so at one of Tompkins Cortland’s three locations (Dryden, Cortland, or Ithaca) or can test offsite.
 See the Placement Testing Information page for more information.
 Placement testing takes two to three hours for most students, so please plan ahead, being sure to account for travel time to your testing site.

-All students must attend an Advisement and Transition session at the Dryden main campus prior to beginning of their first semester, unless they are fully online students.
-At their Advisement and Transition session students receive and revise (if needed) their first semester course schedule, gain access to their myTC3 account, learn important information about the College and student resources (including financial aid, billing, and housing information - if applicable), take a campus tour (if desired), and have the opportunity to meet individually with an academic advisor.
+All students must attend an Advising, Registration, and Transition session at the Dryden main campus prior to beginning of their first semester, unless they are fully online students.
+At their Advising, Registration, and Transition session students receive and revise (if needed) their first semester course schedule, gain access to their myTC3 account, learn important information about the College and student resources (including financial aid, billing, and housing information - if applicable), take a campus tour (if desired), and have the opportunity to meet individually with an academic advisor.

 For accepted students who plan to begin in the Fall Semester: